Alyssa Relyea, Board Member, Chairperson of the Women's Outreach Committee, and Volunteer Coordinator

 Steve Moore, Esq, Co-Chair of the Board of Directors, Chairperson of the Advocacy and Policy Committee, and Captain of the Race AFSP Team

-Steve Moore, who’s 19 year old son died by suicide in 2006, joined the board of the Illinois chapter in 2008.
-Steve is the chapter’s Secretary, a member of its Executive Committee, Chair of its Legislative Committee, its representative on the Illinois Suicide Prevention Alliance and captain of the Race Team.
+Steve Moore, whose 19 year old son died by suicide in 2006, joined the board of the Illinois chapter in 2008.
+Steve is the chapter’s Co-Chair, a member of its Executive Committee, Chair of its Advocacy and Policy Committee, its representative on the Illinois Suicide Prevention Alliance and Captain of the Race Team.
 He is on AFSP’s national Public Policy Council and a participant in AFSP's Field Advocate program.
 He is also a facilitator for survivor support groups in a program run by Chicago Catholic Charities.
 Twitter

 Tommy John, Board Member & Chicagoland Walker